monterrubio12/SCAV_AlexComas_AlvaroMonterrubio/README.md

 ### P2 - Exercise 1
 For this first exercise of the last practice of the course, we have to create a new endpoint/feature to convert any input video into VP8, VP9, h265 & AV1.
-In order to do this, we have created a new class inside the py file "practice_2.py".
+In order to do this, we have created a new class inside the py file `practice_2.py`.
 Here, we have created the class transcoding_utils_comas_alvaro, where we are creting the new functions.
-The first function is "convert_to_multiple_formats".
-As an input, we asck for a input and outut path, and the format type, which should be one of the asked in the statement.
+The first function is `convert_to_multiple_formats`.
+As an input, we ask for a input and outut path, and the format type, which should be one of the asked in the statement.
-First of all, we define all the possible codecs and how will be they exported:
+First of all, we define all the possible codecs and how they will be exported:

 ```python
 # Tipos de codec con los que trabvajaremos y como se exportaran